SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 ..
 NOTE: getters and setters are also allowed for named values that are not associated with a particular class or struct.
    Where should this be mentioned?
 ..
-TODO: If the getter appears first, the "get:" label may be omitted (to be verified)
-..
-TODO: If the setter's argument is omitted, it is assumed to be named "value" (to be verified)
-..
 TODO: Anything else from https://[Internal Staging Server]/docs/StoredAndComputedVariables.html
 ..
 TODO: mention that all by-value properties of a constant struct are also constant
 ..
 TODO: what happens if one property of a constant struct is an object reference?